blakeanderson/sublimetext-markdown-preview/README.md

   - Windows: `%APPDATA%/Sublime Text 2/Packages/`
   - Linux: `~/.Sublime Text 2/Packages/`

+  **Settings :**

+  For the plugin to work, you will need to update MarkdownPreview.sublime-settings

+  Add your Tumblr username and password.

+  `MarkdownPreview.sublime-settings`

+  	{
+  		// Tumblr Username
+  		"email": "",

+  		// Tumblr Password
+  		"password": ""
+  	}%

 **Usage :**

  - use `cmd+shift+P` then `MarkdownPreview: publish current file to Tumblr` to send the current file to Tumblr and mark it as published